JustScrub/aws_lambda_zabbix_mon/README.md

     - add host zblamb-lambda-errors
         - no interface
     - possible flows:
-        - aggregate functions
-            - add trapper items to the host:
-                - error-stream: text entries, just a stream of AWS Lambda names that failed (with the correct number of failures from CloudWatch)
-                - error-log: log entries, contains severity, function name and number of failed invocations
-                - error-counts: number entries, just a number of failures, aggregated across all Lambda functions
-                - error-count-string: text entries, comma-delimited repetition of FnName, number of repetitions is number of failures
-            - create a trigger based on at least one of the items
-                - `count(/zblamb-lambda-errors/error-count-string, 5m, "([A-Za-z0-9]+),\1,\1",regex)>0` --> "A lambda keeps failing"
-                    - Tags: Key="Lambda Name", Value=` "{{ITEM.VALUE}.regsub(\"([A-Za-z0-9]+),\\1,\\1\", \"\\1\")}" `
-                    - Allow multiple triggers with correlation tag "Lambda Name"
-                    - Allow manual close
-                    - These setting wills report errors per-function
         - Single-Host Multi-Trigger Per-Lambda trapper items via Low-Level Discovery
             - Lambdas are tagged in AWS with a prioirty, e.g. `{PRIO=0}`
             - host + discovery rule with key e.g. `discover.lambda.aws`